AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-color-commandref.md

 ## Example {#section-2d090493f4ec4e188bbc5565aa151a05}

-In the following template fragment we set the text background to a 50% opaque color and use the same color to add a semi-transparent 10 pixel border around the layer 2 image:
+In the following template fragment, the text background is set to a 50% opaque color, and uses the same color to add a semi-transparent 10 pixel border around the layer 2 image:

 `…&$color=214,245,130,128& layer=1&text=my-text-string&color=$color$&… layer=2&src=myRootId/myImageId&extend=10,10,10,10&bgColor=$color$&…`